VAIBHAV7500/anime_web_app/README.md

 * Create a certificate folder and copy the self signed certificate over there.

-* Setup config/dbConfig.json file with the user and password of your MySQL.

 * Create Database
     ```
     npm run db